Muhammad Hussain Naini: Pupils

-Rationality claims merit not the relation

-Among the modern Usuliyan Shia scholars Mirza Naini is regarded as one of the founders of modern principles of jurisprudence.
-Intellectual development in term of social progress of science can be observed between Mirza Naini and his reverenced Master Ayatollah Kazem Khorasani, which establishes the fact that difference of opinion is not the cause of hostilities the very basis of battle is ignorance.
-His master represents Sadrian Islamic thought.
-Defending principles of "Sadrian philosophy", with his full support to Sadrian view in the interpretation of causality and its relation to freedom.
-On the other side, his intelligent pupil (Mirza Naini) was one of the strong critics of Sadrian view.
-In a new way and method, he criticized the Sadrian philosophical thought and presented a new viewpoint on the relation between causality and human freedom.

 Naini as a politician

 Ayatollah Naini was active both in the Persian Constitutional Revolution and in Iraqi politics.
 As a politician his principal view with regard to form of government is very clear.

 He suggested the form of government by an infallible ruler fully responsible to the will of God, which might be able to safeguard the interests of people.
 Such type of ruling is not possible in the era of major occultation of Imam Mahdi.
 Therefore, efforts should be made to arrange the ruling of just and honest men with duty to control the government, directly responsible to the will of God through Imam Mahdi.
-He further argued that in such a situation it is the known fact that access to leaders with such respected characteristics’ becomes unquestionable and people usually have no say over such matters, it is thus obligatory to observe the following two principles:
+He further argued that in such a situation it is the known fact that access to leaders with such respected characteristics’ becomes unquestionable and people usually have no say over such matters, it is thus obligatory to observe the following two principles: to implement law, and to appoint wise men as "supervisors".